Menopause and Lower Back Pain --Causes and Treatments

 Well, pain may be common, but it’s not “normal.”
 It’s the body’s signal that something is wrong, and – spoiler alert – quite often, things that are wrong can be fixed.

 As with many things going wonky at this time in our lives, the estrogen depletion of menopause may be playing a role in your back pain.
 A study done in China in 2017 looked at the spines of 1,566 women and 1,382 men of the same age.

 Results?
 In the 15 years after menopause, women’s lumbar discs degenerated much more quickly.
 So if you’re feeling back pain, it’s important to act right away to protect your spine and your active future.

-When it comes to bodies and dealing with pain, we turn, as we often do, to our fabulous physical therapists, Meagan and Brianna.
+When it comes to bodies and dealing with arthritis or other pains, we turn, as we often do, to our fabulous physical therapists, Meagan and Brianna.

 Menopause and lower back pain: causes and countermeasures

-According to Meagan and Bri, there are lots of possible causes, including muscular pain or strain, herniated disc, problems with the SI joint (stay tuned for more on that in an upcoming blog), kidney stones, and issues with your bones.
+According to Meagan and Bri, there are lots of possible causes, including muscular pain or strain, herniated disc, problems with the SI joint (stay tuned for more on that in an upcoming blog), kidney stones, and issues with your bone density.

 For women in midlife and menopause, additional common issues might be postural changes resulting from pregnancy, changes in exercise form and technique, poor stability, poor activation of your core, and poor breathing.
 Menopause and joint pain are often spoken in the same sentence, but many of the above factors can be mitigated through intention.

 Also, a surprisingly big culprit?
 “Doing YouTube exercises that are inappropriate for their ability are a huge problem,” Brianna says.
 “Please don’t do that.”